Seen from above, a wooden table is set with a plate of potato pancakes and bacon, a jar of lingonberry jam and a glass of milk.

 8. Crazy for crayfish

-Crayfish parties (kräftskivor) are popular in August, when warm summer evenings are spent feasting on these red bite-sized freshwater shellfish – or saltwater shellfish (then called langoustine or, funnily enough, Norway lobster) – in gardens and on balconies all over Sweden.
+Crayfish parties (krÀftskivor) are popular in August, when Swedes spend warm summer evenings in gardens or on balconies feasting on these shellfish.
+People have the choice between the red bite-sized freshwater shellfish or the saltwater kind (then called langoustine or, funnily enough, Norway lobster).

-Eaten only by Sweden’s upper-class citizens and aristocracy in the 1500s, crayfish have become a national delicacy enjoyed by all, with mass importation having significantly brought down the price over the centuries.
+In the 1500s, only Sweden’s upper-class citizens and aristocracy ate crayfish, but these shellfish have now long been a national delicacy enjoyed by all.
+Mass importation has significantly brought down the price over the centuries.

 9. There’s something fishy about surströmming

 Every culture has at least one culinary speciality that makes both locals and visitors cringe.
-From late August to early September, a stinky tradition is upheld in Sweden, particularly in the northern part of the country.
+From late August to early September, some devoted people uphold a stinky tradition in Sweden, particularly in the northern part of the country.
 This is when cans of fermented sour Baltic herring (surströmming) are opened and enjoyed – by some, at least.

-This 'delicacy' has been traded ever since the 16th century.
+People have traded this 'delicacy' ever since the 16th century.
 The opening of the cans preferably takes place outdoors owing to the overpowering, unpleasant smell, which many compare with rotten eggs and raw sewage.
 The suströmming premiere takes place on the third Thursday of August every year.

 10. Lördagsgodis (Saturday sweets)